Skip to main content

 await agent.memory.set("config", JSON.stringify({ threshold: 0.05 }));

-Swap and Bridge Issues
+Swap Issues

 • Token addresses are correct for the specified network